gurditsingh/hydeout/_posts/test.md

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark_ep4_fileformats_types.png?raw=true)

  - **Unstructured :** The text files like CSV, TSV are mostly unstructured because text files are raw data and may contain more and less fields.
 But text files are also come under structured data as well.
- - **Semi-Structured :** The semi structured data may contains different fields per row and different kinds of fields
+ - **Semi-Structured :** The semi structured data may contains different fields per row and different kinds of fields.
+Semi structured data that contains tags or markers as an semantic elements, but they aren't as rigid as structured data.
+Typical examples of semi-structured data are XML and JSON.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzkwODY5MzUsOTIxMDk5MjYzLDk1Mj
+eyJoaXN0b3J5IjpbMTk4Mzk2MDgyNSw5MjEwOTkyNjMsOTUyOT
-k0OTk3NCwtMTEyMzk1MDczNiwtMjA4ODc0NjYxMiwtMjA4ODc0
+Q5OTc0LC0xMTIzOTUwNzM2LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2
-NjYxMl19
+NjEyXX0=
 -->